 • Can free up support teams to focus on more difficult issues

-For one thing, many modern website chatbots are now powered by AI learning.
+For one thing, many modern website chatbots are now powered by AI learning and natural language processing, allowing them to actually respond to specific customer queries in real time without simply pulling pre-prepared answers from a database.
 This gives them the ability to answer numerous questions that would have baffled earlier chatbots.

 But where chatbots really shine is their capacity to free up large portions of the customer support team.
 This allows them to be more productive with their time and focus on the complex customer problems that need that human touch.